 From a software requirements perspective, the enterprization of mobile applications is affecting design, performance and security priorities.

 So says Theresa Lanowitz, founder and industry technology analyst at voke inc. "Two things come to the fore.
 First, from the functional side, now design is very important in your apps.
 From a nonfunctional side, performance and security are important.
-This demand for mobile apps is really affecting both the functional and nonfunctional side of requirements."
-While she says functionality of design is something "people should be doing all along," mobile apps heighten the visibility.
-Ditto for performance and security -- they should always be important.
-But again, mobile apps exacerbate the need, she says.
+This demand for mobile apps is really affecting both the functional and

 For those in charge of requirements gathering and management, the enterprization of mobile apps opens up a whole new set of questions, says Matt Heusser, a consulting software tester in the Grand Rapids, Mich., area.
 "What environments are we supporting?
 Who's using what, and how important is it to them?
 There is more analysis about the customer than traditionally."

 Previously in the enterprise, he says, programmers would develop an application and tell the users it needs IE8 to work, for example.
-"With
+"With BYOD [bring your own device] we develop software for them more like a consumer -- they tell you the device."

 Organizations that do not accommodate for BYOD will find that employees will "take their productivity elsewhere," Heusser says.
 "When they're at the dentist office they'll search the Web instead of doing work."